PyPSA/pypsa-eur/doc/configuration.rst

    :file: configtables/foresight.csv

 .. note::
-    if you use myopic or perfect foresight, The investment years in :ref:`planning_horizons` in scenario has to be set.
+    If you use myopic or perfect foresight, the planning horizon in :ref:`planning_horizons` in scenario has to be set.

 .. _scenario: